robang74/redfishos/forum/quick-start-guide.md

 **SAFE & PRIVACY DNS**

-About DNS, using those from your network provider (default) is not always the best choice.
+About `DNS`, using those from your network provider (default) is not always the best choice.
 There are some more interesting alternatives:

 * [Cloudflare](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1/) uses `1.1.1.1` and `1.0.0.1` for its DNS service over IPv4 and their name resolution services have some extra features for safety.
 It claims to be the fastest DNS in the world.